MatheusFS-dev/araras/docs/wiki.md

 | remove | `Optional[str]` | Substring to remove from the detected stem. |

 **Returns**
-` str: The cleaned stem name of the caller.`
+`str`: Cleaned stem of the calling script or notebook.

 **Raises**
-- RuntimeError: If the stem name cannot be determined.
+- RuntimeError: If a stem cannot be determined from runtime metadata.

 ## utils.misc